-Using this recipe is similar to using the "Compute sentence embeddings" recipe.
-The only differences are that you will now choose exactly two text columns and you will have the option to choose distance from the list of available distances.
+Using this recipe is similar to using the “Compute sentence embeddings” recipe.
+The only differences are that you will now choose exactly two text columns and you will have the option to choose a distance metric from the list of available distances.

 Sanjeev Arora, Yingyu Liang and Tengyu Ma, A Simple but Tough-to-Beat Baseline for Sentence Embeddings

 - Word2vec references: